catrincm/forallx-bris/README.md

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

-The LaTeX source code for this work is available on GitHub at [github.com/catrincm/forallx-bris](https://github.com/catrincm/forallx-bris).
+The LaTeX source code for this work is available on GitHub at [github.com/catrincm/forallx-bris](https://github.com/catrincm/forallx-bris), using johannes-2024 branch.